VikashChoudhary-04/linux-privilege-escalation-workflow/01-FIRST-5-MINUTES/README.md

-# 01 — First 5 Minutes
+# 01 — First 5 MinuteD

 > **You have a low-privileged Linux shell.
 What should you do first?**